hasura/graphql-engine/console/README.md

 npm install
 ```

 Hasura console can be developed in two modes (`server` or `cli` mode).
-Both modes requires a running instance of GraphQL Enigne.
+Both modes require a running instance of GraphQL Enigne.
 The easiest way to get Hasura GraphQL engine instance is by Heroku.
 You can get it by following the steps given in [this](https://docs.hasura.io/1.0/graphql/manual/getting-started/heroku-simple.html) link.
 Other methods to install Hasura GraphQL engine is documented [here](https://docs.hasura.io/1.0/graphql/manual/getting-started/index.html).

 ### Development with Hasura GraphQL Engine (`server` mode)

 Hasura GraphQL engine should be running to develop console in this mode.
-If you have set it up on heroku, your url will look like `<app-name>.herokuapp.com`, if it's on you local machine, it's probably `http://localhost:8080`.
+If you have set it up on heroku, your url will look like `<app-name>.herokuapp.com`, if it's on your local machine, it's probably `http://localhost:8080`.

 [Dotenv](https://github.com/motdotla/dotenv) is used for setting environment variables for development.
 Create a `.env` file in the root directory for console (wherever package.json is).
 Sample `.env` file will look like below